The creation of the audiobook medium has dramatically shaped the way that the world can access valuable information.

 From that notion he created of LibriVox, a website where volunteers select books in the public domain (royalty-free books) to narrate by themselves or as a group of narrators.
 By the time 2012 rolled around, LibriVox carried a catalogue of over 6,244 unabridged books and continues to produce dozens of titles per month.

-Side Note: becoming a volunteer narrator at LibriVox is a good way for up-and-comers to practice the art and skill of audiobook narration.
-It gives you a chance to test drive the niche to see if it’s right for you.
+Side Note: You can still become a volunteer narrator at LibriVox.
+This platform provides a good way for up-and-comers to practice the art and skill of audiobook narration, as well as test drive the niche to see if it’s right for your voice acting career.

-I reached out to Michele Cobb, President of the APA, to see what her thoughts are on the future of the audiobook industry.
-She says, “The future of audiobooks is our industry continuing to do more of what we do best – make amazing performances from excellent content.
+Michele Cobb, President of the APA, said that “The future of audiobooks is our industry continuing to do more of what we do best – make amazing performances from excellent content.
 We’ve been extremely good at evolving, embracing new formats and growing.
 I have no doubt that we will continue this and when the next big thing in digital makes its way to the surface will be riding the wave at the front.”